 BT Home Hub vs Sky Hub vs Virgin Super Hub

-Wireless routers may not be the first thing that springs to mind when you think about switching broadband providers, but ISPs put a lot of effort into trying to make you believe their particular "hub", "box" or "super-duper-hyper hub" is the one to beat.
+But ISPs put a lot of effort into trying to make us believe their particular "hub", "box" or "super-duper-hyper hub" is the one to beat.

-The fastest, the most wireless, the most connected, all very grand claims but whether any of it stacks up is another matter entirely.
+The fastest, the most wireless, the most connected - all very grand claims but whether any of them stack up is another matter entirely.

-Are they really that different to each other, or is it just marketing bumf?
-We've rounded up the wireless routers and hubs from the biggest broadband providers in Britain to see if any of them can legitimately claim to be "the best".
+Are they really that different from each other, or is it just marketing and spin?
+We've rounded up the wireless routers and hubs from the biggest broadband providers in Britain, to see if any of them can legitimately claim to be "the best".

 Standard wireless router features

-To avoid sounding like a broken record, it is worth mentioning the following features common to all the wireless routers we have looked at here.
+To avoid sounding like a broken record, it's worth mentioning the features common to all the wireless routers we look at here.

 Hey, good looking!